bitemyapp/learnhaskell/install.md

 - [Cabal](https://www.haskell.org/cabal/download.html).

-## Users of other Unix-like Systmes
+## Users of other Unix-like Systems

 Install GHC and Cabal from your package system, then add `~/.cabal/bin` to your `$PATH`.
 Finally update `cabal` and install the additional tools `alex` and `happy`.